 There are many pressures on teen girls today, and one of them is the idea that they have to get everything they want.
-Just take a look at the supposed reality shows on television.
-One depicts extremely wealthy teens living in a beachfront town; they seemingly do not work or go to school.
-They shop, go for manicures and go out to dinner in limousines.
-The other show broadcasts the sweet sixteen parties of ultra-rich young people, the likes of which cost at least a few hundred thousand dollars, excluding the Mercedes or BMW that is usually given to the child at the end of the show.
+Not long ago, there were a couple of supposed reality shows on television.
+One depicted extremely wealthy teens living in a beachfront town; they seemingly did not work or go to school.
+They shopped, went for manicures and went out to dinner in limousines.
+The other show broadcast the sweet sixteen parties of ultra-rich young people, the likes of which cost at least a few hundred thousand dollars, excluding the Mercedes or BMW that was usually given to the child at the end of the show.

 As a parent, it is your job to bring your daughter back to true reality, which are your own household finances.
 While it may be easier to get her everything she wants, it will not do either one of you any good.
 As an adult, you cannot go out and purchase anything and everything you want, and if you are frugal and want to stretch your dollar, I am sure that you sacrifice quite a bit.
 The same can be taught to your teen daughter, and this is a lesson that will last a lifetime.
 She most likely will not thank you now, but know that the lesson of what you are teaching will be something she recalls time and time again.

 I have a daughter who wanted everything new; everything had to be from the coolest stores.
 She wanted the most expensive clothes and all of the latest gadgets and trinkets.
 Her mantra was that everyone else had these things.
 She was not asking for anything unusual.
 This was just "the way things are."
 That is when I started to draw the line.